What does ME310 mean?

 How much do we travel?

-There are two big travels where we gather with the global network, one in late October for what we call Global Kickoff and another one during the first week of June for an International Expo in Silicon Valley.
+There are typically two big travels where we gather with the entire global network, one in late October for what we call Global Kickoff and another one during the first week of June for an International Expo, traditionally held in Silicon Valley.
+On top of these each team typically travels also once during the year to visit their partner university.

-All the travelling and accommodations are included in the course.
+All the traveling and related accommodations are covered by the course budget.